LEAGUE7QC/LEAGUE7QC.github.io/docs/moderation-guidelines.md

 - Further timeouts: Escalate to extended timeout

 #### 5.2.3 Timeout Procedure
-1. Inform the user of the reason for the timeout via Ticket
+1. Assign the "Timed Out" role to the user, which prevents them from writing in general chat channels
-2. Set the timeout duration in Discord
+2. Inform the user of the reason for the timeout via Ticket
-3. Document the action in the #moderation-log channel
+3. Set the timeout duration by scheduling the role removal
-4. Send a DM to the user with the same content as the ticket, directing them to the ticket channel
+4. Document the action in the #moderation-log channel

 ### 5.3 Extended Timeouts